olcf/hands-on-with-summit/challenges/GPU_Profiling/README.md

 Once you've successfully compiled, run the batch script:

 ```
-$ bsub submit_optimized.lsf
+$ sbatch submit_optimized.sbatch
 ```

-This also runs the Nsight Systems profiler, same as before.
-Open the output file `profiling_output_optimized.<jobid>` and check the duration.
+This also runs the rocprof profiler, same as before.
+Open the output file `profiling_optimized-<jobid>.out` and check the duration.
 You can see that the duration for the `row_sums` is nearly equal to the `column_sums` kernel.
 Compare this with our previous output file and you can see it is much faster than the `row_sums` of our previous code.
 What causes this?
 This is because of the way the `row_sums` was rewritten.
 It now